Speare Seeds Tips for a Healthy Lawn

 • If your lawn is thin and patchy, overseeding is the best way to fill these bare spots.

-Seed germinates best when soil temperatures are 17°C (62°F) or higher.
+Seed germinates best when soil temperatures are 10-18°C or higher for one week.

 Water seed consistently for 14 days after planting.